close-dev-team/mobile-close-channel-sdk-ios/README.md

     * An API access token
     * These can be obtained via https://sdk.thecloseapp.com
     * An API base URL and access token to access our sandbox environment can be found in the section *Configuring the Close endpoint URL*.
-    * Additionally you'll need an Close Code of the flow that needs to be presented in one of the channels.
+    * Additionally you'll need a Close Code of the flow that needs to be presented in one of the channels.
 For the sandbox environment you can use `SDKDEMO`, for other environments a flow (together with the Close Code for that flow) can be created in the Close Builder.

 ### Supported iOS versions and architectures